henryplas/deep-reinforcement-learning/p1_navigation/README.md

 ### How my solution works

-I used a similar configuration to the deep q network that was used in a previous shallenge.
+I used a similar configuration to the deep q network that was used in a previous challenge.
 The parameters I changed were as follows: the state space - 37 length array, the action space - 4 (up, down, left, right), and the network nodes/layers - 64 nodes and 2 hidden layers.